LuisParedes1/LuisParedes1/README.md

 https://dev.to/mokkapps/how-i-built-a-self-updating-readme-on-my-github-profile-418d
 -->

-I'm a student at the University of Buenos Aires and I'm very passionet about programming in Python, C & Java.
+I'm a student at the University of Buenos Aires and I'm very passionet about programming in Python 🐍, C & Java ☕.